sasagawa888/eisl/documents/BENCH.md

 I applied the benchmark test written by Mr. Jullien to Easy-ISLisp. see bench folder.

-# Constraint
-The compiled code of frpoly.lsp does not work properly due to GCC compiler optimization.
-Therefore, the compiler version excludes frpoly.

 # Hardware
 Intel(R) Core(TM) i5-6500 CPU @ 3.20GHz